 - Be a sounding board.
 Listening without judgement and without trying to “fix” their problems can be incredibly helpful.

 - Ask your friend how else you can help.
-It may be as easy as just providing a distraction, asking them to do simple, relaxing things with you (like hanging out, watching a movie, etc.).
+It may be as easy as just providing a distraction, or asking them to do simple, relaxing things with you (like hanging out, watching a movie, etc.).

 - If your friend is in the hospital, go and visit them if you are able.
 The hospital may be scary and overwhelming for them and a friendly face can help.
 Make sure to ask about visitor rules first.